AAROM 101

 View the interactive map

-The AAROM program is a valuable and largely ‘untapped’ resource for Fisheries and Oceans Canada.
-Its network of groups has the expertise and capacity to deliver ‘in the field’ science and technical services across Canada’s marine and fish-bearing waterways that will inform better decision making and forge closer relationships between the Department and Indigenous peoples and communities.
+The AAROM program is a valuable and largely ‘untapped’ resource.
+Its network of Indigenous groups has the expertise and capacity to deliver in-the-field science and cutting-edge technical services across Turtle Island’s marine and fish-bearing waterways.
+This will inform better decision making but also forge meaningful and respectful relationships between the Department and Indigenous communities.

 You can work with AAROM departments as partners or through contractual agreements on watershed, regional, and provincial level projects such as:

-- Creating and implementing youth engagement and youth programs and youth programs
+- Creating and implementing youth engagement and youth programs.

 AAROM departments have collaboration experience with a range of sectors including: